Not sure what to do after school?

 Student Finance England’s online guide for 2022/2023 breaks down how an application for student finance for undergraduate students will be assessed and paid.
 This will give you an idea of how 2022/2023 student finance will look like, but this is subject to change by the government.

-This blog explains a bit more about student finance and why you shouldn’t be worried about it!
+This resource, Lets not focus on student debt, explains a bit more about student finance and why you shouldn’t be worried about it!